Mandorath/ansible_workshop_101_sue/tasks.md

   - If you choose to use pypi a python virtual environment might help you!

 Task 2. **Prepare your ansible VMs.**
 You need to prepare your VMs so that ansible can connect to the VMs.
 Ansible essentially needs an IP address the name of a given node.
-As a name is more user friendly we will do the same, however we do not have a DNS server running, we can you the hosts file on the controller to still use a name to connect to the ansible nodes.
+As a name is more user friendly we will use this, however we do not have a DNS server running, we can update the hosts file on the controller to do the ip to name translation for us to connect to the ansible nodes.
   - Update the hosts file of your ansiblecontroller with the names and ip addresses the nodes you are going to configure.

 ```